 **More about this course**

-Crime continues to be a central focus of public concern and political debate, particularly in world cities such as London.
-This specialist course will delve into the causes and effects of crime and criminal behaviour, and explore the criminal justice system, including the police, judiciary and prisons, examining the concept of justice and sentencing.
-You'll learn about British and European Union law, and the methodological and theoretical tools that criminological practitioners use.
+Crime continues to be a central focus of public concern and political debate, particularly in global cities such as London.
+This specialist course will delve into the causes and effects of crime and criminal behaviour.
+It will also explore the criminal justice system, including the police, judiciary and prisons, examining the concept of justice and sentencing.

-The course is delivered through a range of pedagogic methods including formal lectures, seminars, workshops, project-based research activity and, where necessary, individual tutorials.
+The course is delivered through a range of teaching methods including formal lectures, seminars, workshops, project-based research activity and individual tutorials.
 There’s an emphasis on the link between teaching, practice and research.
-A number of the staff in our criminology and law subject areas are active researchers, and their research findings often provide the basis for teaching and learning on the course modules.
-The teaching staff have published articles on a range of topics including gang culture, international organised crime, cybercrime, child protection and the probation service.
+A number of staff in our criminology and law subject areas are active researchers and their research findings often provide the basis for teaching on the course.
+Lecturers have published articles on a range of topics including gang culture, international organised crime, cybercrime, child protection and the probation service.

-Our Criminology and Law BA (Hons) degree course integrates face-to-face engagement with online learning.
-You’ll have access to our very own mock courtroom.
-We provide detailed knowledge and understanding of legal rules and their contexts as well as developing general skills such as independent research, critical judgement and debating, communication and teamwork, which will prepare you for the world of work and a range of careers.
+You’ll have access to our very own mock courtroom, where you’ll get a feel for a legal environment and find out how courtrooms across the country are run.
+We’ll also provide you with detailed knowledge and understanding of legal rules and their contexts, and support you in developing general skills such as independent research, critical judgement, debating, communication and teamwork.
+These skills will prepare you for the world of work and a range of careers.

-Our excellent London location means that MPs, visiting professors, successful graduates, as well as representatives from legal organisations and businesses are often guest speakers at London Met.
-Our location also provides easy access to London's many legal resources as well as a range of opportunities for voluntary work and work placement opportunities.
+Our excellent London location means that MPs, visiting professors, successful graduates and representatives from legal organisations are often guest speakers at London Met.
+Our location also provides easy access to London's many legal resources, as well as a range of opportunities for voluntary work and work placement opportunities.

 This is not a qualifying law degree for training for the legal professions.
-Please see our Law LLB, Business Law LLB or Law (with international Relations) LLB course if you’re interested in a qualifying law degree.
+Please see our Law LLB, Commercial Law LLB or Law (with International Relations) LLB course if you’re interested in a qualifying law degree.